CKEditor Weekly for August 11, 2014

 CKEditor in review

-- Work on the new CKEditor SDK and documentation is moving ahead nicely.
+- Work on the new CKEditor Examples and documentation is moving ahead nicely.
 Enter key and BBCode samples were recently completed, and our HTML Writer guide in the Output Formatting section was recently updated.

 - Artur Delura finished implementing an auto-generated source feature for the new SDK samples.
 It will let you to copy the source parts needed to run the desired sample.